-We’ve been hearing about Baidu’s Star Trek-like translator since December but it’s now that we’ve really seen what it’s capable of.
-At the MIT Technology Review’s EmTech Digital conference, the company’s chief scientist showed its power of translation. #objectmagic
+We’ve been hearing about Baidu’s real time translator since December but now we’re seeing what it’s capable of.
+At the MIT Technology Review’s EmTech Digital conference, the company’s chief scientist Hua Wu showed how powerful the translator is. #objectmagic

-Baidu is no stranger when it comes to machine learning and neural networks.
-China’s biggest search engine was announcing an AI program capable of replicating a user’s voice after hearing seconds of it.
-Now, the same technology used for voice recognition is being used for a device capable of translating from Chinese and Japanese to English and vice versa.
+Baidu, China’s biggest search engine, is no stranger when it comes to machine learning and neural networks.
+It recently announced it had created an artificial intelligence (AI) program capable of replicating a user’s voice after hearing seconds of it.
+Now, that technology is being used for a device capable of translating from Chinese and Japanese to English and vice versa.

-Its obvious functionality is to help tourists navigate around foreign cities perfectly, even when they don’t know the language.
-Unlike a translation app, Baidu’s invention doesn’t drain a phone’s battery and can be easily carried around in a backpack or handbag.
-That is, if Baidu decides to release it to the public.
-For now, the gadget is leased only to travel agencies and airports throughout China.
-That said, since the translator uses Baidu’s translation software, it also doubles as a wi-fi hotspot.
+This device has the immediate promise of helping tourists navigate around foreign cities even when they don’t know the language.
+Unlike translation apps, Baidu’s invention won’t drain a phone’s battery and can be easily carried around in a backpack or handbag.
+It also doubles as a wi-fi hotpot!